riggsd/tracgoogleappsauthplugin/src/README.txt

   the ticket "Assign To" drop-down is fully populated when using the config `[ticket]` setting `restrict_owner = true`.
 Simply view the Admin user listing page to populate the database.

+* Encrypts stored Google Apps password to protect against casual observers on filesystem and via web, but this is not nearly as secure as using OpenID

 Please note that this software is currently in "alpha" state and under active development!